MRASL/documentation/Laboratory.md

   * Do not install any software on Vicon server
   * Calibration: at least once a day
 * MRASL local network: Do not connect the router to the school's network (Service Informatique Polymtl)

-This page is under construction.
-If you have any questions/idea, please let us know and use [Gitbook](/Logistics/Gitbook.md) to update it.
-Thank you for your contribution.